afrowaveltd/TamTam/README.md

 > **No data may be removed from memory or disk until the operation is fully confirmed.**

-- acknowledgements are explicit,
+* acknowledgements are explicit,
-- resends are deterministic,
+* retries are deterministic,
-- failures always end in a known state.
+* failures always end in a known state.

-A physical disconnect may interrupt a request.
+A physical disconnect may interrupt communication.
 Nothing else should.

 ---